naiemmlbd/UnsplashPhotos/README.md

 3. ViewModel

 Model:
-This component is the output of the UseCase of the domain layer.
-It is basically the domain model (Photo) which we get from UseCase after mapping happens in the data layer.
+This component is the output of the UseCase of the Domain layer.
+It is basically the Domain model (Photo) which we get from UseCase after mapping happens in the data layer.

 View:
 This is the UI part of the app, which includes two fragments ().
 Here in MVVM, the view is decoupled from the View Model.
 We use the observer pattern for decoupling.
 It was obtained by LiveData previously, but now we use Kotlin Flow.

 ViewModel:
 The ViewModel is the main point of MVVM.
-I have established a connection between the presentation layer and the domain layer by putting useCase in ViewModel(put corresponding use case in the constructor).
+I have established a connection between the Presentation layer and the Domain layer by putting useCase in ViewModel(put corresponding use case in the constructor).
 This component handles the data passed from the UseCases and sends them to the view and vice versa.

 ##UML class diagram